Monday, March 28, 2022

 Setting the Historical Stage for 1 Samuel 8

 The year is circa 1020 B.C., and the Israelites are the only “theocracy” (literally means “ruled by God”) in existence.
 God has given them The Law of Moses (The Torah).
 They know how He wants them to live.
-They know how He wants them to live.
 They’ve known it since Moses came down from Mount Sinai, which would have been almost three hundred years by this time in their history.
+They actually knew it before, but this was the first time it had been codified and put into writing.
 Yet, they aren’t satisfied with the arrangement.
 Having God as their “king” and being required to follow all of His “instructions and teachings,” the torah, quickly became tiresome.

 This is hard for us to understand today.
 For it was the Israelites who cried out to God because of their cruel Egyptian masters.
 They begged Him to rescue them (Exodus 2:23).
 God heard them and sent a deliverer named Moses.
 Moses eventually led the entire nation from Egypt, and through divine intervention on their behalf, God answered their prayers.
 He rescued them and wiped out their pursuers in the Red Sea (Exodus 13:17-14:31).